The author who would like to submit the manuscript has to consider the points below:

 Newspaper Article:

 Fung, M. (2006, December 12).
-Asthma rates increasing.
+Asthma rates are increasing.
 Winnipeg Free Press, pp. C4.

 Newspaper Article on Website: